Bernard 80 GR: Operational history

-The L'Oiseau Canari II was later re-engined with a 670 kW (900 hp) two row radial Gnome-Rhône 14Kfs engine, perhaps because Hispano-Suiza reclaimed their loaned engined.
-It was designated 84 GR but never flew.
-There was also a proposed bomber project, the unbuilt, Hispano powered 81 Bn3, which led to the Bernard 82 and its own variants.
+The L'Oiseau Canari II was later re-engined with a 900 hp two-row radial Gnome-Rhône 14Kfs engine, perhaps because Hispano-Suiza reclaimed their loaned engined.
+It was designated the 84 GR but never flew.
+There was also a proposed bomber project, the unbuilt Hispano-powered 81 Bn3, which led to the Bernard 82 and its own variants.